Are You Finished Yet? How to avoid overworking your coloring.

 Usually, the flaw isn't noticeable to anyone but you.

-You're the one who made the mistake.
+That’s the thing about mistakes, you're the one who made the mistake.
 You're the one with your nose hovering 2 inches away from the mistake.
-You're the only one obsessing about the mistake.

-But guess what we can see?
+We may not notice the mistake but guess what we can see?

-Some mistakes are better left alone.
+Some mistakes are best left alone.

-If you've fixed it three times and it's still not right, make your peace with it.
+After the second fix, if it's still not right, make your peace with it.

 Don't kill your whole project over a tiny flaw.